 Years after your child takes a Music together class, he or she will still remember the "Hello Song" and other favorites.
 Parents of former students tell us "We still have those CDs!"
 With a childhood of Music Together experiences, your child will be among the young people who have a deep-seated love of music-making.
 Enjoy!

 • Infants: Infants blend with any age group.
 We have found that early exposure to music greatly benefits their musical development.
 The rewards for this can be seen as they grow and develop.
-Some very young babies respond better in an “infants only” class.
-This class targets birth - 8 month olds.
-After one semester in this class, the babies then go on to mixed age classes.

 • Mixed Ages: Activities focus on adult/child interaction rather than child/child interaction, so children of different ages (such as siblings) can enjoy class together.
 Also, many childhood educators consider mixed-age groupings beneficial and the process of music development throughout this age range is similar.
 Adults, regardless of their own musical ability, find it fun and easy to help create an environment that supports any child in achieving basic music competence.
 Children participate at their own level in classes of mixed ages by singing, moving, chanting, listening, and exploring musical instruments.